Robert L. Coffey

 Robert Lewis Coffey Jr. (October 21, 1918 – April 20, 1949) was an American coal miner, World War II veteran, and politician who served briefly as a Democratic member of the U.S. House of Representatives from Pennsylvania.

 A former military fighter pilot, Coffey was killed after only four months in Congress when a military aircraft he was co-piloting crashed in an experimental flight.

 Early life and career

 Robert Coffey was born in Chattanooga, Tennessee, and moved with his parents in early boyhood to Pennsylvania.
 He attended the University of Pittsburgh and Pennsylvania State University.

 He was employed in coal mines in all positions from coal loader to engineer.

 World War II and military career

 During World War II, he served in the United States Army Air Forces.
 He flew as a member of the 365th Fighter Group, called the "Hell Hawks," piloting the P-47 Thunderbolt.
 He commanded the group's 388th Fighter Squadron and was later deputy commander of the group.
 He was the group's top air ace with credit for six aerial victories during 97 missions.
 He was shot down and evaded capture.

 He was the military air attaché for the United States Embassy in Santiago, Chile, from October 1945 to April 1948.
 He resigned his commission as a lieutenant colonel to pursue a political candidacy.
 He was commissioned a colonel in the United States Air Force Reserve.
-During his military service, he was awarded the Distinguished Flying Cross, Air Medal, Purple Heart, Bronze Star, Presidential Citation, and Belgian and French Croix de Guerre.